Tsumugivolle77/nlaProject/README.md

 In the following parts, I will:

-1. Introduce the code file by file;
+1. Introduce the initial version of code, file by file (a bit verbose);
 2. Test the feasibility of my work;
+3. How I tried to improve the performance of the code;
-3. Give comments and thoughts.
+4. Give comments and thoughts.

 # Code Introduction